AdaGold/react-chatlog/project-docs/wave-02.md

 ![Wave 02 One Sided Messages](../images/react-chatlog-demo-one-sided-messages.png)

+## Imports

+ Remember to keep track of your imports as you work through the project.
+More specifically, Wave 02 will use chat messages found in the JSON file [`messages.json`](src/data/messages.json).(Note: The name used in the import will be the variable name that will use to reference the data in our code.)

 ## Styling

 Note the rule set in `ChatLog.css` and consider how to apply it to the `ChatLog` component.
 Remember, applying the provided styles is not one of the main learning goals for this project.